 - Because of how long this was going on and the number of hours Allen falsified, your company overpaid Allen $15,000 plus thousands more in employment and business taxes.

-You are now in a position where you must terminate an employee, discipline the manager, and potentially sue for fraud.
+If any of the above scenarios are true, you are now in a position where you must terminate an employee, discipline the manager, and potentially sue for fraud.
 You may not want to get involved in a time-consuming legal battle with a now-former employee—but that’s a substantial amount of money your company has lost, and other employees may take advantage of the situation if you don’t make clear that your company will not stand for this type of behavior.

 Having routine audits is a great way to discover fraud at your company, but going even further with random, unannounced audits will prevent some employees from disguising their misdeeds.

-The following tips will help in a successful audit.
+The following tips will help in a successful audit:

 - Hire an external accountant and auditor to conduct the audit.